 Calculating your product engagement score is actually pretty easy.
-Once you know your feature adoption, app retention, and stickiness numbers, simply enter them into this formula: [(Feature Adoption + App Retention + Stickiness) / 3] * 100.
+Once you know your adoption, stickiness, and growth values, simply enter them into this formula: (Adoption + Stickiness + Growth) / 3.

 Boosting your PES

-Since PES is an amalgamation of feature adoption, app retention, and stickiness, tactics that increase one of these factors (or even all three) will have a positive impact on your score.
+Since PES is an amalgamation of adoption, stickiness, and growth, tactics that increase one of these factors (or even all three) will have a positive impact on your score.
 Here are three product strategies that can drive improvements in your product engagement score.